nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot21](../assets/images/steel_mountain/screenshot21.png)

-Now, let's use `sc start` to start the service again so that our reverse shell will be executed:
+Now, let's use `sc start` to start the service again so that our malicious 'ASCService.exe' file will be executed.
+This will open the reverse shell back to us:

 ![screenshot22](../assets/images/steel_mountain/screenshot22.png)

-With that, the reverse shell is opened and we are in the machine as the **administrator**:
+With that, we are in the machine as the **administrator** account:

 ![screenshot23](../assets/images/steel_mountain/screenshot23.png)